• Skip to primary navigation

 • 12 oz semi-sweet chocolate chips

-• 12 oz white almond bark chopped
+• 12 oz white almond bark - chopped (or white chocolate melting wafers)

 • 1 lb. salted cocktail peanuts or salted spanish peanuts